More information on the environmental effects of digitisation

 What is it about?

 However, the progress of digitisation and the increase in the use of data cannot happen without natural resources such as energy or materials.
-Digital applications and the transfer and processing of data always require physical devices and energy.
+Digital applications and the transfer, processing and storage of data always require physical equipment and energy.

-There is currently not very much publicly available information on the environmental impacts of digitisation.
-The information is also fragmented and partly conflicting.
+At the beginning of the project, there was not very much information available publicly on the environmental impacts of digitisation.
+The information was also fragmented and partly conflicting.

-1. In the first stage, in spring 2020, a study was conducted to determine what information is available on the electricity and energy consumption of the ICT sector in Finland and Europe.
-The study was financed by Sitra and implemented by ETLA Economic Research and Aalto University.
+1. In spring 2020, a study was conducted to determine what information is available on the electricity and energy consumption of the ICT sector in Finland and Europe.
+The study examined how the use of energy and electricity in the ICT sector in Finland had increased between 2011 and 2018.
+The study “Energy and Electricity Consumption of the ICT-sector in Finland”, funded by Sitra, was implemented by ETLA Economic Research and Aalto University.

-Lotta Toivonen, a circular economy specialist at Sitra, is a member of the Ministry of Transport and Communications’ working group preparing the national climate and environmental strategy for the ICT sector.
+Lotta Toivonen, a circular economy specialist at Sitra, was a member of the working group preparing the national climate and environmental strategy for the ICT sector under the leadership of the Ministry of Transport and Communications.
+The strategy was published in March 2021.

 CONTACT